Contact us now

 Nowadays, the Sapa love market is different, held every Saturday.
 It’s not only a dating place for couples but also a unique tourist destination of Sapa.

-Ethnic boys and girls will be gorgeous and beautiful in their traditional costumes.
+Ethnic boys and girls will be gorgeous in their traditional costumes.
 Girls wear brocade dresses and sparkling silver jewelry; boys wear traditional indigo robes held a tubes trumpet, a flute, or even just a leaf to make a trumpet.
 Guys carry bottles of corn wine to drink sip with his girlfriend.
 Also, the 13 and 14-year-old girls curiously follow their older sisters to the love market.

 The boys show their artistic talents to please the girls.
 The girls will sing love songs in return to express the boys’ affection.
 Through lyrics, melodies, they find each other and converse until late at night.
 Before leaving, the girl will give the boy that she likes an engagement thing as a handkerchief or a bracelet or a comb.